Leopoldo Serantes: Career

 Serantes was a Philippine Army sergeant when he competed at the 1988 Olympics.

 Southeast Asian Games

 Bicol native Leopoldo Serantes was a member of the Philippine national boxing team during the 1980s.
 He is noted for having been the only gold medalist for the Philippines in the 1985 Southeast Asian Games in Bangkok, defeating Thai boxer Supad Boonrowd in the men's 48kg final.
 Serantes also successfully defended his title in the 1987 Southeast Asian Games in Indonesia, and he was one of two Filipinos who won a gold medal in boxing in that edition of the games.

 1988 Olympic results

-Below is Serantes' boying competition record in the light flyweight division at the 1988 Seoul Olympics:
+Below is Serantes' boxing competition record in the light flyweight division at the 1988 Seoul Olympics: